godotengine/godot-docs/classes/class_input.rst

 :ref:`Vector2<class_Vector2>` **get_vector**\ (\ negative_x\: :ref:`StringName<class_StringName>`, positive_x\: :ref:`StringName<class_StringName>`, negative_y\: :ref:`StringName<class_StringName>`, positive_y\: :ref:`StringName<class_StringName>`, deadzone\: :ref:`float<class_float>` = -1.0\ ) |const| :ref:`🔗<class_Input_method_get_vector>`

-Gets an input vector by specifying four actions for the positive and negative X and Y axes.
+Returns an input vector by specifying four actions for the positive and negative X and Y axes.

 This method is useful when getting vector input, such as from a joystick, directional pad, arrows, or WASD.
-The vector has its length limited to 1 and has a circular deadzone, which is useful for using vector input as movement.
+The vector has its length limited to ``1.0`` and has a circular deadzone, which is useful for using vector input as movement.

 By default, the deadzone is automatically calculated from the average of the action deadzones.
-However, you can override the deadzone to be whatever you want (on the range of 0 to 1).
+However, you can override the deadzone to be whatever you want (on the range of ``0.0`` to ``1.0``).

 .. rst-class:: classref-item-separator